 Vitality and Ageing (MSc)

-Is your question not on this FAQ?
+Below you can find an answer to the most frequently asked questions about our programme.
+Is your question not in this FAQ?
 Please contact us for a personalised answer via: firstname.lastname@example.org.

-For more information you can get in touch with the Master team:
+For more personalized information, get in touch with us:

 A list of free admissible Bachelor’s backgrounds can be found here.
 Students with other Bachelor’s backgrounds than mentioned in this list are invited to submit a request for admission to the Board of Admissions of the master’s.
 This request will be individually reviewed.